moodle/devdocs/general/development/process/triage.md

 :::info

 Note that `Fix version` is no longer used during triage.
-If you are in the `moodle-triage` Jira group, you can use the **Triage and sprint** screen to edit only the aforementioned fields, see {tracker MDLSITE-3592}.
+If you are in the `moodle-triage` Jira group, you can use the **Triage and sprint** screen to edit only the aforementioned fields, see [MDLSITE-3592](https://tracker.moodle.org/browse/MDLSITE-3592).

 :::